sanju-a/bird-bgp-ospf/README.md

 For the detailed configuration from one the TOR please look at the Network-config section below.

+In this topology bird-bgp stack is running on 4 nodes that provides anycast VIP.
+In production deployments, it can be deployed on the ideal number of servers / controllers that consitue a cluster.

+* In general, recommendation for contrail HA consists of 3 controllers.

 # Network Config

 Juniper QFX 3500 TOR config for OSPF and BGP peering with the bird can be found @ https://github.com/sanabby/bird-bgp-ospf/tree/master/network-configs/qfx-3500-tor.config